embeddedgo/imxrt/readme.md

 Embedded Go supports the i.MX RT106x family.
 You may know it as Teensy 4 which is a family of the popular development boards based on the i.MX RT1062.

+### Prerequisites

+1. Go complier.

+   You can download it from [go.dev/dl](https://go.dev/dl/).

+2. Git command.

+   To instll git on Linux use the package manager provided by your Linux distribution (apt, pacman, rpm, ...).

+   Windows users may check the [git for Windows](https://gitforwindows.org/) website.

+   The Mac users may use the git command provided by the [Xcode](https://developer.apple.com/xcode/) commandline tools.
+Another way is to use the [Homebrew](https://brew.sh/) package manager.

 ### Getting started

 1. Install the Embedded Go toolchain.

+   Make sure the `$GOPATH/bin` directory is in your `PATH`, as tools installed with the `go install` command will be placed here.
+If you didn't set the `GOPATH` environment variable manually you can find its default value using the `go env GOPATH` command.

+   Then install the Embedded Go toolchain using the following two commands:

    ```sh
    go install github.com/embeddedgo/dl/go1.24.5-embedded@latest